Advocacy and Policy Committee

 - Update the ALCTS Board on activities and discussions of the ALA Committee on Legislation, ALA Legislative Assembly, and ALA Advocacy Coordinating Group.

 - Communicate, recommend positions and/or action, and provide association-wide coordination and prompt action on issues of importance and concern to ALCTS, including federal policies and legislation of interest.

-- Serve as a liaison with the ALA Office for Library Advocacy and the ALA Washington Office.
+- Advise ALCTS officers and Executive Director on their recommendations, positions, and/or proposals made to the ALA Office for Library Advocacy and the ALA Washington Office.

 - Maintain communication, exchange information, and pursue partnerships with ALA/division advocacy and legislative groups (e.g., Committee on Legislation (COL) subcommittees, the ALA Legislative Assembly, and the ALA Advocacy Coordinating Group) to leverage ALCTS’ influence in policy-making and legislative groups (e.g., committee matters).

 Displaying active committee roster as of 07/01/2014.
 Last retrieved on 11/27/2015.
 Members can log in to view full contact information for committee members.